andyzhouty/lsfd202201v3/README.md

 ```bash
 pip3 install -r requirements.txt
 ```
-3. Create .env file, take a look at my config.py and set the emails and passwords as you like.
+3. Create the .env file, take a look at my lsfd202201/settings.py and set the emails and passwords as you like.
    Also, you should define the database url in .env.
-4. Run `flask db init; flask db upgrade`
+4. Run `flask initdb` to initialize database.
 5. Run `flask run` in project root.
 6. Go to localhost:5000/articles, you will be redirected to the upload page.
 7. Fill out the form.